What Is The Female G-Spot? Is It Real? How Does It Feel?

 To try to find your G-spot on your own, first smooth a pearl or two of lubricant like Durex Play Feel onto your index finger, slide it into your vagina, then curl the tip towards your belly button, as though you’re beckoning someone to ‘come hither’.
 Rub your finger slowly back and forth, side to side, and in circling motions, paying attention to how your insides feel and respond; if you find a patch that seems puffier, harder, bumpier or ridged, you may well be in the right place.
 Insert your middle finger as well, if you like a fuller feeling.

-Lots of women find they like fairly intense pressure on the G-spot, so as you relax into it, experiment with pressing a little harder in that area.
-A tapping motion can feel great.
+Lots of women find they like fairly intense pressure on the G-spot, so once you have found your own g-spot, try to relax into it.
+Experiment with pressing a little harder in that area and try a tapping motion, which can feel great.
 You may also want to try using your other hand to press down on the outside of your tummy, around the ‘mons pubis’, where your public hair starts to grow – this can push on the G-spot from the outside of the body (this is a great trick to use during sex, too!).

 Sex toys can be a supremely useful – and insanely pleasurable – way to target the G-spot and help you enter the moan zone.
-A vibrator with a curved tip such as the rabbit-style Durex Extreme Thrill or Durex Ultimate Thrill is ideal: slick on some water-based lube and angle the toy so that it bends towards your stomach.
-The shaft of the Ultimate Thrill is slightly more rigid, so it’s perfect if you find you enjoy firmer pressure in the G-spot area, whereas the Extreme Thrill is a bit more flexible and will ‘give’ a little when you push on it.
-Test out different vibration speeds and patterns, and try thrusting the toy back and forth in addition.
+Vibrators such as the Durex Thrilling Touch Stroker Vibrator can help you to reach places you may not be able to yourself.
+Slick on some water-based lube and angle the toy so that it bends towards your stomach.
+Test out different vibration speeds and patterns and try thrusting one of our vibrators back and forth in addition.

 Your partner can try to find your G-spot using their hands or a vibrator, as well – the same rules apply about using that ‘beckoning’ gesture, paying attention to tissue texture and experimenting with the speed, pressure and motion of their touch.
-You could simply lay on your back while they play with you, or give a ‘doggy style’ position a whirl: crouching on all fours while your lover inserts a lubricated finger or toy from behind allows them to easily press forwards and down on that special stretch of the vaginal wall.
-You may well find yourself crying out “O-M-G-spot!”.
+You could simply lay on your back while they play with you or give a ‘doggy style’ position a whirl.
+Try crouching on all fours while your lover inserts a lubricated finger or toy from behind allows them to easily press forwards and down on that special stretch of the vaginal wall.

 As ever, communication is key: you shouldn’t be afraid to tell your lover if you want them to massage you faster, slower, more softly, or with more intensity.
-Try encouraging them by combining your requests with some positive feedback, so they don’t feel too disheartened by criticism, e.g. “Ooh, I love that – when you touch me really lightly it’s amazing!’
+Try encouraging them by combining your requests with some positive feedback, so they don’t feel too disheartened by criticism, e.g. “Ooh, I love that – when you touch me really lightly it’s amazing!’.
+Sex talk can be a turn-on for both of you.

 Both of you should try not to get too frustrated if finding the G-spot is causing a spot of bother; as discussed, this region works differently for different women, and some will naturally find it more mind-blowing than others.
 The best sex is the sex that works for you, so if you’re both having a good time, consider your mission a success!

 It’s also possible to stimulate the G-spot during penetration.
-Using ribbed condoms such as Durex Pleasure Me or Durex Mutual Climax can help, as can sex positions like the easy-peasy ‘Raised Missionary’: this is just like standard man-on-top missionary sex, except the woman places a pillow beneath her hips or bottom to tilt her pelvis upwards, meaning his penis rubs against that key area… like Aladdin summoning the genie from his enchanted lamp!
+Using ribbed condoms such as Durex Pleasure Me or Durex Mutual Climax can help, as can sex positions like the ‘Raised Missionary’.
+This is standard man-on-top missionary sex, except the woman places a pillow beneath her hips or bottom to tilt her pelvis upwards, meaning his penis rubs against that key area.

 Sex from behind tends to hit the G-spot well too, especially if she drops the front of her body low while keeping her bottom high in the air.
 If the woman is on top, facing her lover – the ‘Cowgirl’ position – she may well discover sensational G-spot stimulation if she leans backwards (not too far though, as this can bend his shaft uncomfortably).